How is Causal Inference Different in Academia and Industry? | by Zijing Zhu, PhD | Jan, 2024

 Method

-Indeed, academic research is the of new approaches and mechanisms for theoretical .
+Indeed, academic research is the of new approaches and mechanisms for theoretical researchers.
 However, empirical researchers who focus on observational studies or experiments tend to use standard and well-established methodologies.
 For example, Difference-in-Differences (DID)…

 Source link